pbakondy/cordova-plugin-sim/README.md

 You can extract country and carrier data from MCC and MNC codes, read further on [Wikipedia](http://en.wikipedia.org/wiki/Mobile_country_code) and [ITU-T](http://www.itu.int/pub/T-SP-E.212B-2014).

+You can find the name of mobile provider using [mcc-mnc-list](https://www.npmjs.com/package/mcc-mnc-list) npm package.

 ## Android Quirks